mladendeni/reddit-like-app/client/docs/Documentation.md

 ## User Documentation

-For general usage and look of the application please see the UserDocumentation.md file - [UserDocumentation](./UserDocumentation.md)
+For general usage and look of the application please see the UserDocumentation.md file - [User Documentation](./UserDocumentation.md)

 ## Client Components Documentation

-For how the client component signatures please see the auto-generated documentation located at client/styleguide/index.html - [ComponentsDocs](../../styleguide/index.html)
+For how the client component signatures please see the auto-generated documentation located at client/styleguide/index.html - [Components Docs](../styleguide/index.html)

 ## API documentation

-For how the server end-points work see the ApiDocumentation.md file - [ApiDocumentation](./ApiDocumentation.md)
+For how the server end-points work see the ApiDocumentation.md file - [Api Documentation](./ApiDocumentation.md)

 ## NOTES: